phel-lang/phel-lang.org/content/documentation/cli-commands.md

 #       --source-map|--no-source-map  Enable source maps
 ```

-Build the current project into the `out-dir` folder.
+Compile the current project into the `out-dir` folder.
 This means that the compiled phel code into PHP will be saved in that directory, so you can run the PHP code directly using the PHP interpreter.
-This will improve the runtime performance -because there won't be a need to compile the code again.
+This will improve the runtime performance, because there won't be a need to compile the code again.

 [Configuration](/documentation/configuration/) in `phel-config.php`:
 ```php